-The following section is a summary by year of statutory changes that have been enacted by the Legislature since 2015.
-There were no changes enacted to these assessments in 2015, 2016, 2017, 2019, 2020, or 2021.
+The following section is a summary by year of statutory changes that have been enacted by the Legislature since 2016.
+There were no changes enacted to these assessments in 2016 and 2017 and from 2019 through 2022.

 Laws 2018, Chapter 64 expands the Life and Disability Insurance Guaranty Fund board from 9 to 11 members and adds health care service organizations as assessment-paying member insurers.
 Chapter 64 also redefines how Class B assessments for long term care policies are paid, allocating 50% of the assessment to disability insurers and 50% to life and annuity insurers.
 (Effective December 31, 2018)